apache/yunikorn-site/docs/design/scheduler_core_design.md

 When it goes to Application, see (`scheduler_application.go: func (sa *SchedulingApplication) tryAllocate`), It first sort the pending resource requests belong to the application (based on requests' priority).
 And based on the selected request, and configured node-sorting policy, it sorts nodes belong to the partition and try to allocate resources on the sorted nodes.

-When application trying to allocate resources on nodes, it will invokes PredicatePlugin to make sure Shim can confirm the node is good.
+When application trying to allocate resources on nodes, it invokes Predicates Implementation of ResourceManagerCallback Interface to make sure Shim can confirm the node is good.
 (For example K8shim runs predicates check for allocation pre-check).

 **Allocation completed by scheduler**